vuldin/socrev-web/TASKS.md

-- ? edit banner after internal article title and right before/after article image
+* ? edit banner after internal article title and right before/after article image
-- modify links in API to ensure they work
+* modify links in API to ensure they work
-- add marxistbooks banner
+* add marxistbooks banner
-- test restoring backup
+* test restoring backup
-- use wp image size info for articles
+* use wp image size info for articles
-- JORDANA edit join article to not have excerpt
+* JORDANA edit join article to not have excerpt
-- JAKE edit categories according to John's updates
+* JAKE edit categories according to John's updates

-- invalid json response body at https://api.socialistrevolution.org/posts/SocialistRevolutionLogoStacked.png